Gelev97/nvim-config/README.md

 - `space+fs` **View Scopes**: Show all variables in a floating window.
 - `K` **Hover Variable**: View the value of the variable under the cursor.

+## DAPdd REPL
+-  .exit Closes the REPL
+- .scopes Prints the variables in the current scopes
+- .threads Prints all threads
+- .frames Print the stack frames

 ## Telescope - Search
 -   `crtl+v` Go to file selection as a vsplit
 -   `crtl+c` Close telescope (insert mode)